daniellumertz/DanielLumertz-Scripts/README.md

 [More Info](https://forum.cockos.com/showthread.php?p=2568492)

 ### MIDI Transfer (2021)
-A script that assist to interface MIDI from external software to REAPER.
-Making external software act as an MIDI editor for REAPER.
+A script that assists in interfacing MIDI from external software to REAPER.
+Making external software act as a MIDI editor for REAPER.
 Useful for notation editors (MuseScore, Sibelius, Dorico) and algorithm composition frameworks.
 [More Info](https://forum.cockos.com/showthread.php?t=248475)

 ### Sample Organizer (2021)
 A script for organizing and grouping samples by cutting and placing them into designated positions.
 It's useful for sample pack creation and improvisation sessions.
 [More Info](https://forum.cockos.com/showthread.php?t=255294)

+### DL Functions (continuous work)
+A set of functions I use for my scripts, feel free to use them

+## Also on this repository:

+### Lua Sockets Demo
+Set of scripts to demonstrate the use of Lua Sockets in REAPER.
+[Thread](https://forum.cockos.com/showthread.php?p=2551512) [Video](https://www.youtube.com/watch?v=tIdAylKsvCE)

+### Pitch Class Counter
+UI counting the pitch class of selected MIDI Notes.
+[More Info](https://forum.cockos.com/showthread.php?t=255427&highlight=pitch+class)

+### Set Last Touched Parameter
+Set a MIDI CC as shortcut for this script, the MIDI CC will controll whichever FX parameter was last touched.

+###  Item Clipboard History
+Simillar to Windows Clipboard History.
+[More Info](https://forum.cockos.com/showthread.php?t=263986&highlight=Clipboard)

+### MOD of BirdBird Envelope Palette
+Mod of [BirdBird Envelope Palette](https://forum.cockos.com/showthread.php?p=2643774), this mod adds the feature for take envelopes.

+### Split Items in MIDI Notes
+This script processes selected media items to split MIDI notes into individual items.
+It can optionally copy only note events, trim notes to item edges, and rename the resulting items based on their pitch.
+Each MIDI note is isolated into its own media item while maintaining timing and playback rate integrity.

+### Multikey
+Script to add multikey functionality, simillar to VIM.
+Edit multikey_bind.txt to add your commands and actions.
+Forked from Lermerchand Script.

+### Render Selected Items In New Tracks
+For each selected item, render its track within the item's time range and place the resulting item on a new track.